metatronslove/abjad/README.md

 NO CERTAIN CALCULATION IS OFFERED:
 RECREATE YOUR OWN FUNCTIONS TO REACH ANY CERTAINITY!

-A google spread sheet with some user defined functions is here: https://tinyurl.com/bl4nksh33t

 Function by function description of defined functions...

 ***